 In addition to direct sales, Solubrite distributes its products wholesale via retail shops, installers and individual local entrepreneurs.
 The solar social enterprise company is leveraging their longstanding presence in communities to connect with and reach out to key local stakeholders – cooperatives, microfinance providers, schools and teachers – that, in turn, can spread the word about the company and its home solar energy products.

-More than 700 Solubrite mobile pay-go solar accounts have been activated.
+More than 700 Solubrite customer accounts have been activated.
 Henrich and company expect the new product and service line will be the company’s main revenue generator by 2018.

 “By offering these new products, Solubrite is able to access a much larger market share which currently can’t afford the high upfront cost of quality solar products,” he wrote.